MichaelCade/90DaysOfDevOps/Days/day74.md

 ![](Images/Day74_CICD4.png)

-One thing I have changed since yesterdays session is I want to now upload my image to a public repository which in this case would be michaelcade1\90DaysOfDevOps, my Jenkinsfile has this change already.
-And from previous sections I have removed any existing demo container images.
+One thing I have changed since yesterday's session is I want to now upload my image to a public repository which in this case would be michaelcade1\90DaysOfDevOps, my Jenkinsfile has this change already.
+And from the previous sections, I have removed any existing demo container images.

 ![](Images/Day74_CICD5.png)